codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 ### Migrating Jenkins shared libraries

-Creating a Jenkins shared library has a lot of challenges
+Creating a Jenkins shared library has a lot of challenges:

-* The library must be written in Groovy/Java
+* The library must be written in Groovy/Java,
-* The library must use the Jenkins API
+* The library must use the Jenkins API,
-* It is very hard to write unit tests for it
+* It is very hard to write unit tests for it,
-* Installing it requires admin access in the Jenkins master
+* Installing it requires admin access in the Jenkins master.

-Codefresh plugins on the other hand are just Docker images written in any programming language.
+Codefresh plugins, on the other hand, are just Docker images written in any programming language.

-First of all look at [Dockerhub](https://hub.docker.com/) and see if there is already a utility or CLI that has the same functionality with your shared library.
+First of all, look at [Dockerhub](https://hub.docker.com/) and see if there is already a utility or CLI that has the same functionality with your shared library.
 Codefresh also has a [free marketplace](https://steps.codefresh.io/) for pipeline steps (which are Docker images essentially).

-As a last resort you need to rewrite your shared library and convert it to a Docker image.
-The process is the following
+As a last resort, you need to rewrite your shared library and convert it to a Docker image.
+The process is the following:

-1. Start from a base image that contains Groovy and any other tool you need
+1. Start from a base image that contains Groovy and any other tool you need.
-1. Convert your shared library to a single Groovy executable that reads input from environment variables and/or files and writes output data to files
+1. Convert your shared library to a single Groovy executable that reads input from environment variables and/or files and writes output data to files.
-1. Remove all Jenkins specific APIs
+1. Remove all Jenkins specific APIs.
 1. Package the image with a simple Dockerfile that just compiles your executable.

 Note that there is nothing Codefresh specific to the end-result.
 You should end up with a standard Docker image that would be usable in any environment that has Docker installed.